Thursday, March 15, 2012

 Now since this is a blog run by Mormons I'll briefly talk about content.
 John Carter is PG-13.
 It has a lot of swashbuckling swordsmanship violence with minimal amounts of blue blood.
 (All the natives of Mars have blue blood.
 John's blood is red.)
 There are few wholesome innocent references to sexuality that will go over the heads of kids.
 There were probably one or two minor swear words.
 Some parts would be scary for little kids.
 Really a good and safe flick.
 I'd say 10 years and up is good for this one.

 Looking back, I feel like John Carter is a mediocre science fiction adventure held by impressive film editing, imaginative characters, and nostalgia.
 So why did I like it so much?
 Was it because it was imaginative?
 Did I find the story interesting?
 Really, I think it's a decent movie that brings something new to the table.
-I wouldn't say it's the best movie in the world but it certainly deserves better then it's tomato score.
+I wouldn't say it's the best movie in the world but it certainly deserves better than it's tomato score.

 Consensus: John Carter is an imaginative epic that is entertaining despite being slowed down by story elements.
 B-